Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Introduction

-This limitation is particularly acute in the current landscape, where LLMs are trained on massive corpora that far exceed the scale of small, bounded benchmarks.
-In these large-scale settings, training efficiency is critical.
-Because the datasets are so huge, revisiting examples just to check their difficulty is a waste of valuable GPU resources.
-As a result, standard methods that rely on seeing data repeatedly are not practical.
-This creates a need for new strategies that can generalize, methods that can judge and schedule new data instantly without having to train on them first.
+Curriculum Learning (CL) \citep{bengio2009curriculum} addresses these inefficiencies by presenting training examples in a meaningful order rather than a random one.
+Recent work \citep{qu2025can, parashar2025curriculum, shen2025bots, chen2025self, yi2025safer} has explored various strategies for selecting and scheduling data in language model training, but relies on two recurring assumptions.
+Many approaches are \emph{history-based}, estimating sample difficulty by tracking a model's past performance on specific instances where it's feasible only when the dataset is small enough to traverse repeatedly.
+Others assume the dataset is partitioned into predefined difficulty categories and schedule at the category level.
+More recent efforts attempt to mitigate the cost of uninformative samples by performing rollouts and skipping the policy update when they prove non-informative \citep{wang2025dump, xiong2025reinforce}, but this still incurs the full GPU cost of generation. \citet{gu2026actor} move beyond history-based heuristics with a bandit-based co-adaptive curriculum, but their method remains targeted at small-scale datasets.

-In this work, we propose \textbf{Goldilocks}, a teacher-driven framework, where in parallel to training a model (the student), a teacher continuously learns the student's current capabilities and selects questions with appropriate difficulty for the student (questions that are neither too easy nor too hard).
-It generalizes to new data streams, which the student may not have seen, and builds a curriculum that matches best for the student at that time of training.
-With this framework, there is no need for the student to see each instance multiple times, and without relying on categorization assumptions, the teacher can generalize to new data streams.
+Both assumptions break down at the scale of modern LM training, where corpora are traversed only once and rarely come with difficulty labels.
+Revisiting examples just to estimate their difficulty wastes GPU resources, history-based methods provide no signal for unseen data, and category-based scheduling is unavailable.
+Standard CL methods are therefore not just suboptimal in this regime but \textbf{inapplicable}, and cannot serve as direct baselines in our setting.
+We treat \textbf{closing this gap as part of our contribution}, proposing a strategy that judges and schedules new data on the fly without prior training passes or auxiliary annotations.

-The remainder of this paper is organized as follows: \cref{sec:grpo_verifiable_reward} analyzes the gradient dynamics of Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} with verifiable rewards, establishing the theoretical link between outcome variance and the learning signal. \cref{sec:student_teacher_arch} introduces the architecture of the proposed Teacher and Student models. \cref{sec:training_proc} details the joint training framework, defining the data selection policy and the synchronized optimization loop. \cref{sec:experiments} presents our empirical findings, demonstrating the efficiency gains and performance improvements of our approach.
-Finally, \cref{sec:related} reviews related work, focusing on curriculum learning strategies within the context of reasoning tasks, and \cref{sec:conclusion} concludes the paper with a discussion on future research directions.
+In this work, we propose \textbf{Goldilocks}, a novel teacher-driven framework where, in parallel with training the student model, a teacher continuously learns the student's current capabilities and selects questions of appropriate difficulty — neither too easy nor too hard.
+The teacher generalizes to new data streams the student has not seen, building a curriculum tailored to the student at each point in training.
+This design removes both bottlenecks of prior CL methods: the student does not need to see each instance multiple times, and the teacher does not rely on category structure in the data.